-Back home in Southern California, Katherine grew up studying acting and performing at the Tony Award-winning regional theatre South Coast Repertory for six years, and she made her professional debut in their 35th annual production of A Christmas Carol as the tallest Martha Cratchit they’ve ever had.
+Katherine grew up in Southern California studying acting and musical theatre at the Tony Award-winning regional theatre South Coast Repertory, and she made her professional debut in their 35th annual production of A Christmas Carol as the tallest Martha Cratchit they’ve ever had.